Weakening economy hampers Commerzbank's recovery

 INVESTMENT DRIVE

-Commerzbank is spending more than 2 billion euros on its core business, with about half the investment earmarked for its retail arm, aiming to win one million new customers by 2016.
+Commerzbank is spending more than 2 billion euros on overhauling its core business, with about half the investment earmarked for its retail arm, and targeting a return on equity after taxes of more than 10 percent by 2016.

-Part of the overhaul includes job cuts in an effort to slash costs by 1 billion euros over the next four years.
-Blessing declined to give a specific number for layoffs.
+Kepler Capital Markets analyst Dirk Becker noted the bank was already beating its return on equity target, but highlighted uncertainty over its plans to exit "non-core" businesses.

-"We will sit down with the works council and discuss the issue.
-We will get this done in 2013," he said.
+"The main question is what will happen with the 160 billion euros in the non-core-assets unit.
+Those have to be shed elegantly without again causing a lot of costs," he said.

-Third-quarter operating profit in its Mittelstandsbank unit - the bank's cash cow specializing in lending to small and medium-sized companies - stagnated at 395 million euros and revenues decreased, highlighting the impact of a weak economy.
+Commerzbank said it aimed to cut costs over the next four years to help reduce its cost-to-income ratio in its core bank to about 60 percent by 2016 from 69 percent in the third quarter.

-Recent data showed output and industrial orders have fallen while joblessness has risen in Germany.
+Sources close to the bank said on Wednesday it was planning to cut jobs in an overhaul of its retail arm.

-The bank said it planned to pay back long-term refinancing loans to the European Central Bank in the first quarter of 2013, two years ahead of schedule to save on interest payments.
+Third-quarter operating profit in its Mittelstandsbank unit - the bank's cash cow specialising in lending to small and medium-sized companies - stagnated at 395 million euros and revenues decreased amid low interest rates, highlighting the impact of a weak economy.

-"We are flushed with liquidity.
-You can even free up the collateral and use it today to fund yourself cheaper than with the Bundesbank," which made the loans on behalf of the ECB, Blessing said.
+The bank said it planned to pay back long-term refinancing loans to the European Central Bank in the first quarter of 2013, two years ahead of schedule.

 ($1 = 0.7840 euro)

-(Reporting by Arno Schuetze and Edward Taylor; Editing by Mark Potter and Elaine Hardcastle)
+(Reporting by Arno Schuetze and Edward Taylor; Editing by Dan Lalor and Mark Potter)